-I believe that most of us are familiar with the concept of "Test Pyramid", a simple heuristic originally described by Mike Cohn, that is that a project should aim to have a larger number of unit tests than end-to-end tests.
-But after working on a project suffering from an inverted pyramid, I think it’s worth mentioning some of the downsides that relying solely on end-to-end tests might have.
+I believe that most of us are familiar with the concept of "Test Pyramid", a simple heuristic originally described by Mike Cohn, which states a project should aim rather to have a larger number of unit tests instead of end-to-end tests.
+In fact I’ve been working on a project suffering from an inverted pyramid, and I think it’s worth mentioning some of the downsides that relying solely on end-to-end tests might have.

 Don't slow me down

-If we take developing a web app as an example, then you might end up using something like Selenium to build UI tests.
-Even with tools or frameworks like Capybara, or SitePrism if you want to use page objects, that make building these tests more accessible, they are usually harder and take longer to write than unit tests.
-Moreover, they tend to be brittle; when new features are added or UI elements suffer small changes, they may break meaning time and work needs to go into them more often.
+If we take developing a web app as an example, then we might end up using something like Selenium to build UI tests.
+Even with tools or frameworks like Capybara, or SitePrism if you want to use page objects, that make building these kind of tests more accessible, they still are usually harder and take longer to write than unit tests.
+Moreover, they tend to be brittle; when new features are added or UI elements change slightly, they may break, meaning more time and work spent onto them.

-They are also much slower to run, so as your number of tests grows, so does the time it takes to run your whole test suite, slowing everything down further.
-This of course is to be expected, but you will reach bothersome run times sooner when you have a larger number of UI tests.
+They are also much slower to run, and as the number of tests grows, so does the time it takes to run the whole test suite, slowing everything down further.
+Of course, this is expected, but you will reach bothersome run-times sooner when you have a larger number of UI tests.

 All of this adds up to a more frustrating working environment for the developer, and also to a slower development process, which translates into higher development costs.